apache/yetus/asf-site-src/source/documentation/in-progress/precommit-robots.md

 TRIGGER: ${CIRCLECI}=true

 Circle CI support in `test-patch` is limited to github.com.
-Artifacts (the `--patch-dir` directory) location needs to be handled set on the command line.
-Linking to the logs is not currently supported.

 To use the pre-built Apache Yetus Docker image from docker hub as the build environment, use the following snippet in the `.circleci/config.yaml` file, substituting the tag for the version of Apache Yetus that should be used and replacing the JAVA_HOME with the appropriate version as bundled mentioned in the Dockerfile: